Keratin Treatment Hair Loss & The Big Chop

 Although the update on my keratin treatment hair loss was brief, the damage sustained to my hair wasn’t.
 Shaving my head was the best decision I could have made considering the circumstances but it didn’t mitigate the damage.
 My hair continued to shed along with experiencing a tender burning scalp for many months.

-When I uploaded this video, I didn’t realize that people weren’t just interested in the current state of my hair, but the techniques I used for recovery.
+I didn’t realize that people weren’t just interested in the current state of my hair, but the techniques I used for recovery.
 Duh right?
 They told me off in the comment section.

 Take a look if you don’t believe me.
 LOL.
 I was hesitant to continue speaking about my keratin treatment damaged hair, but people were asking for help.